now-2

 The questions that keep showing up in my work, my writing, and the talks I give:

-• What's the role of craft and creativity when AI can apparently do anything?
-How do we center human creativity in an age of AI?
+• What's the role of craft and creativity when AI can (apparently) do anything?

 line